moody7alim/task-manager/README.md

 # The Task Manager
-The Task Manager is a RESTful API that allows customers to track their tasks and update its status.
+The Task Manager is a RESTful API that allows customers to track their tasks and update their status.

 ## Languaes and Technologies used
 + Node.js